 It’s estimated that at least 80 million insider attacks occurred in 2015, but this number could realistically be much higher than that because many are unreported.

 The consequences of such hacks can be dire.
 They’ve caused companies to shut down, executives to abandon their positions, and government agencies to risk exposure.
 Considering the magnitude of cyber attacks and their extreme ramifications, it’s critical for companies to step up to the plate in cyber security if they haven’t already.
-Along with other critical components to the business landscape, cyber security needs to be a priority.
+Along with other critical components to the business landscape, cyber security and penetration testing services needs to be a priority.

 The question remains: is your company prepared for the potential threat of cyber attacks?